Hackplayers/hackthebox-writeups/README.md

 # hackthebox-writeups
-Writeups for HacktheBox machines (boot2root) written in Spanish or English.
+Writeups for HacktheBox machines (boot2root) and challenges written in Spanish or English.

 https://www.hackthebox.eu/

+**Important**
+All Challenge Writeups are password protected with the corresponding flag.
 **Active** machines writeups are protected with the corresponding root flag.

 ![hpys_htb_writeups logo](./images/htb_writeup.png)

 # Submissions

-If you want to incorporate your own writeup, notes, scripts or other material to solve the boot2root machines you can do it through a **'pull request'** or by sending us an email to: **hackplayers_at_Ymail.com**.
+If you want to incorporate your own writeup, notes, scripts or other material to solve the boot2root machines and challenges you can do it through a **'pull request'** or by sending us an email to: **hackplayers_at_Ymail.com**.

 In this way, you will be added to our **top contributors list** (see below) and you will also receive an **invitation link to an exclusive Telegram group** where several hints (not spoilers) are discussed for the HacktheBox machines.